Price: $10.99 (paperback)/$4.99 (ebook)

 This volume — with contributions from Edward P. Butler, Patrick Dunn, John Michael Greer, Brandon Hensley, Wayne Keysor, and Gwendolyn Reece — is, we hope, a useful addition to this young but growing field.

 Ascendant is available in paperback format through Amazon and will be available soon through Barnes and Noble.
 Ebook editions are available immediately through kindle, nook, kobo, iTunes, playster, 24symbols, and scribd.
-It will soon be available through additional retailers, as well as Overdrive.
 All of the proceeds from Ascendant – as well as many of the other volumes in the Bibliotheca Alexandrina series – will be used to help promote the revival of the worship of the Greek and Egyptian Gods, with a portion of the proceeds given to a worthy charitable organization in their name.
 So, not only will you be getting a wonderful book about sacred journeys – but your money will be going to do good work and help the revival of ancient polytheistic religions.

 ATTENTION Librarians, Teachers and Retailers: Ascendant is also available at reduced cost for academic institutions, lending libraries (public and private) and retailers.
 Check our online store, or email firstname.lastname@example.org with any questions.